jflamy/owlcms4/docs/OBS.md

 The second scene will be built with three elements.

-1. a Window Capture to get our video from the Zoom window that shows the meet.
+1. a Window Capture to get our video from the live video or Zoom window that shows the meet.
 2. the owlcms attempt board and shrink it so it occupies a corner of the screen.
 This will show the athlete's info, the requested weight, the timer, and the decisions.
 3. the owlcms Current Athlete view to show previous attempts and current ranking